NJIT-CS490-SP21/project2-ngp23/README.md

 ## Framework
   - Frame work we used was react js and flask.

-## languages we used for coding M1 Python, HTML, CSS, reactJs
+## languages we used for coding M1 and M2 Python, HTML, CSS, reactJs

 ## User will need to install all the require libraries in order for project to work using the code bellow
   - `npm install`